suffle/Suffle.Snapshot/README.md

 ## Testing components

 Like with taking new snapshots, it is also possible to test all or only specific components.
-If you test new components or propSets whithout any snapshots available, the snapshots will be written on the first run.
+If you test new components or propSets without any snapshots available, the snapshots will be written on the first run.

 ### Test all components